-A basic rule for treating autism is the earlier the intervention, the better.
-The coordinated, structured services provided by hundreds of Easter Seals early intervention programs across the country, help preschool children with autism learn skills they’ll need to be successful in school.
+A basic rule for treating Autism Spectrum Disorder (ASD) is the earlier the intervention, the better.
+The coordinated, structured services provided by hundreds of Easter Seals early intervention programs across the country help preschool children with ASD learn skills they’ll need to be successful in school.

 Easter Seals' Child Development Center Network is the largest provider of inclusive child care in the United States.
 With more than 90 centers across the nation, Easter Seals provides personalized, appropriate treatment plans that use play and language to take into account the "whole child" and the child’s family.

-Many different intervention strategies are used to educate individuals with autism.
+Many different intervention strategies are used to educate individuals with ASD.
 The “big three” are the most commonly used methodologies:

 Applied Behavior Analysis (ABA).
 An applied behavior analytic program includes an individual assessment to determine the skills that a student with autism does -- and does not -- have.
 Skills are then broken down into small steps and taught systematically.
 The goal is to help each student develop skills that will enable him or her to be as independent and successful as possible.